Engineering Recruitment Trends 2024

 Counteroffer Poll results – only 10% answered ‘No’

-When you think of competitive packages and salaries, it’s easy to assume that the big players always win.
-But you’d be wrong.
-We’ve seen a good few SMEs keeping up with the larger companies because their packages have remained competitive.
-Reviewing what you can offer to engineers is the key to staying relevant and getting that top talent in.
-So we’re expecting to see more of this and predict it will make an appearance in the engineering recruitment trends for 2024.
+We’ve seen a good few SMEs keeping up with the larger companies.
+Reviewing your offering to engineers is key to staying relevant and getting top talent in.
+So, we’re expecting to see more of this and predict it will be one of the main engineering recruitment trends this year.

 Automotive on the Rise Again